nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/FOTA_AT_commands.rst

    The firmware image is stored in external flash memory during a full modem update.
    The external flash is erased automatically after a new firmware activation.

-    Activating the new full modem firmware is done identically to a modem delta update, by resetting either the whole device or only the modem.
+   Activating the new modem firmware is done identically to a modem delta update, by resetting either the whole device or only the modem.

 Response syntax
 ~~~~~~~~~~~~~~~